fanhero/ai-challenge/README.md

-# Welcome to FanHero's Generative AI Repository
+# Welcome to FanHero Generative AI Repository

 This repository is home to the cutting-edge Generative AI initiatives by FanHero, an all-in-one platform designed to create, share, engage with community members, and monetize content effectively.